elderlybeginner/blog/_posts/2019-11-07-target_shooting.md

 tags: [Python, shooting, sport shooting, Cp, Cpk, process capability index, precision, accuracy, measuring]
 ---

-When shooting to target there are two main indicators how good is your shooting:
+When shooting to target there are two main indicators of how good is your shooting:

 1. Precision - the ability to hit the same place over and over.
 This gives you shot dispersion which I am going to measure with	 Cp index